 Register for Summer Camp

-On line registration will be available in January; if you have questions, please contact the Continuing Education office at 610-396-6225 for assistance.
+On line registration is now available; if you are using a personal check or money order, use this registration form.
+If you have questions, please contact the Continuing Education office at 610-396-6225 for assistance.
+Here are the additional consent forms you need to complete.